dpenkler/hp9816emu/README.md

 ## Features

-The HPIB peripherals are preconfigured on select code 7
+The following HPIB peripherals are preconfigured on select code 7 and cannot be changed:

-Bus address 0: hp9121 amigo floppy disk drive units 0 (H700) and 1 (H701)
+* Bus address 0: hp9121 amigo floppy disk drive units 0 (H700) and 1 (H701)
-               This is mainly for the HPL2 operating system.
+            -  This is mainly for the HPL2 operating system.
-	       HPL2 boots from it but then hangs.
-(Workaround: boot HPL from ss/80 drive) Basic and Pascal OK.
+	    -  HPL2 boots from it but then hangs.
+(Workaround: boot HPL from ss/80 drive)

-Bus address 1: printer - prints to file on host local file system:
+	    -  Basic and Pascal OK.
-               printer-xxx.txt
+* Bus address 1: printer - prints to file on host local file system: printer-xxx.txt

-Bus address 2: hp9122 ss/80 floppy disk drive units 0 (H720) and 1 (H721)
+* Bus address 2: hp9122 ss/80 floppy disk drive units 0 (H720) and 1 (H721)

-Bus address 3: hp7908 cs/80 hard drive (H730)
+* Bus address 3: hp7908 cs/80 hard drive (H730)

-Bus address 4: hp7908 cs/80 hard drive (H740)
+* Bus address 4: hp7908 cs/80 hard drive (H740)

 When a H7XX label is clicked a menu to load the corresponding disk image is posted.